Everything you need to know

 - On the poster wall on the first floor of Forum and outside the NA-"Hok" (Room 114 in Forum)

 - On Facebook

-A TDM is the abbreviation for “tussen de middag” (during lunchbreak).
-In the large breaks on Wednesday and Thursday this means a board member is present during 12:40-14:00.
-In the smaller breaks on Monday, Tuesday and Friday, a board member is present from 13:30-14:00.
-To see who will be present, check the weekly mail (send on Sundays).
+DTB is the abbreviation for During The Break.
+In the large breaks on Wednesday and Thursday this means a board member is present between 12:40-14:00 o clock.
+In the smaller breaks on Monday, Tuesday and Friday, a board member is present between 13:30-14:00 o clock.
+To see who is present, check the weekly mail (sent out on Sundays).
 You can drop by to ask questions or have a nice chat (and get a free cup of coffee ;)).

-A GM is a general members meeting is held 5 times per academic year.
-During the meeting, all developments of the association are discussed and a financial overview is given.
-All committees tell about recent developments and activities organised.
+A GMM (short for General Members Meeting) is a meeting that is held five times per academic year.
+During the meeting, all developments inside and outside the association are discussed and a financial overview is given.
+All committees tell something about their recent developments and activities.
 All members of Nicolas Appert are welcome to join the meeting and there is no subscription needed.
-During a GMM with board change, the old board is relieved from its functions and the new board is declared.
+During a GMM with board change, the old board is relieved from its functions and a new board is installed.

 After graduation from your Master's degree, you will automatically be removed from the member administration.
 This is because you are then no longer a WUR student anymore.
 If something goes wrong, please contact our Secretary by sending a mail to firstname.lastname@example.org.

-An active member is a member who is part of a committee.
+An Active Member is a member who is part of a committee of Nicolas Appert.
 At the end of the year during the ‘End-of-the-year barbecue’ lists are available on which you can make your interest in a committee clear.
-The new first year students can subscribe during the committee interest lunch or before the ‘Kick-off party’ when they have dinner with their mentors.
-You can always send an email to our vice president if you have any questions regarding committees you can send a mail to our Vice President (email@example.com).
+The new first-year students can subscribe during the Committee Interest Lunch or before the ‘Kick-off party’ when they have dinner with their mentors.
+You can always send an email if you have any questions regarding committees you can send a mail to our Vice President (email@example.com).

-Below you can find a list with all specializations.A – Food Biotechnology and Biorefining
+Below you can find a list with all specialisations.

 G - Sensory Science